Yakvi/sparrow/docs/daycount.md

 ## 23. June 04, 2020 - Mouse Cursor Capture

 Implemented mouse cursor capture.
 In `win32_sparrow.c` we package both normalized and absolute mouse cursor position, while inside our Console application we use normalized cursor position to determine whether or not a pixel is currently under mouse cursor.
 Right now it's extremely semplicistic but, in the future, we might be able to move more advanced mouse detection deeper into the pixel logic.

+## 24. June 09, 2020 - Basic UI functionality

+We now have some basic UI API.
+We can draw Points, Lines (only vertical and horizontal for now), Boxes, Text boxes (size defined by the text within), Strings and finally Buttons!
+For now, the buttons don't detect mouse clicks but only hover, however there's already some Immediate Mode functionality built in.
+Hopefully it will continue improving as the time goes by.

+One thing I'll need to focus on next would be cleaning up my calls.
+Things like `AddV2i((v2i){0, -20}, (v2i)CONSOLE_CENTER)` in the body of the function call are anything but readable, and in the long run it will hurt me.
+So changes must be made (transition to C++?
+Some style guide definitions?).